sadeq221/SocialMedia/README.md

 ### Database Considerations
 * User needs to have a unique email
-* I've overriden the default save method of the user model so whenever a user object is created, there will be a profile created for it.
 * A user can only like a post or a comment once.(Duplicate PostLikes or CommentLikes are not allowed).
 * A user can only follow another user once (Duplicate Follow objects are not allowed).